bastakka/pycecast-radio/README.md

 ## Configuration

-In order for pycecast to work correctly you will need to make its configuration file.
+In order for pycecast to work correctly you will need to make its configuration file inside `config` folder.
 There is an example included.
+Config has to be named `config.json`.

 ### pycecast